By John Dixon, Consulting Architect, LogicsOne

 - In a cloud world, sourcing decisions can be separated by months or even weeks

 The end result is that cloud computing can drive the benefit of a multi-sourcing model for IT, where sourcing decisions are made in close proximity to the use of services.
-This has the potential of enabling organizations to adjust their sourcing decisions more often to best suit the needs of their applications.
+This has the potential to enable organizations to adjust their sourcing decisions more often to best suit the needs of their applications.

 Dave’s presentation is based on the statement, “what IT must do to deliver on the hybrid cloud promise…”